chloesequeira52-star/nhis-delayed-care-analysis/README.md

 ## Tools Used
 - SAS (data cleaning, recoding, logistic regression)

+## Public Health Relevance
+Delayed access to healthcare is a critical indicator of health system inequities.
+This analysis highlights the role of insurance coverage and socioeconomic factors in shaping access to care, with implications for health policy and equity-focused interventions.

 ## Files
 - analysis.sas: full data cleaning and modeling code